DavesCodeMusings/raspberry-cobbler/docs/phase2.md

-# Phase 2: Set up the Ubuntu machine for building ARM binaries
+# Phase 2: Set up the Ubuntu machine for building arm binaries
-This will be a short section, but neccessary to allow a fast, non-ARM host machine to compile binaries for the Raspberry Pi.
+This will be a short section, but neccessary to allow a fast, non-arm host machine to compile binaries for the Raspberry Pi.

-## Set up Ubuntu for 64-bit ARM cross compiling
+## Set up Ubuntu for 64-bit arm cross compiling
-The following commands will get the Ubuntu virtual machine ready to compile Busybox for 64-bit ARM.
+The following commands will get the Ubuntu virtual machine ready to compile Busybox for 64-bit arm.

 ```
 $ sudo apt-get update